 We have conditionally approved and adopted the RSU Scheme on September 1, 2013.
 As of the Latest Practicable Date, no RSU had been granted or agreed to be granted by our Company pursuant to the RSU Scheme.
 The maximum number of Shares which may be granted under the RSU Scheme is 11,290,494.
-The grant of 11,290,494 Shares will incur a dilution of approximately 8.3% of the shareholding of our Shareholders immediately after the Listing (without taking into account any Shares to be issued upon the exercise of the Pre-IPO Share Options and the Post-IPO Share Options).
-Please refer to the section headed "Appendix IV - Statutory and General Information - RSU Scheme" for details.
+Please refer to the section headed "Appendix III - Statutory and General Information - RSU Scheme" for details.